The Last Battle (band): Releases

 On 5 July 2010 The Last Battle released their debut single "Ruins" on Scottish imprint 17 Seconds Records, a label ran by Ed Jupp, brother of standup comedian and writer Miles Jupp.
 The single received glowing reviews in the Scottish press including 4 stars in both The List and The Skinny, and was followed up by the release of their debut album Heart of the Land, Soul of the Sea on 4 October, a year exactly after their first public live performance.

-The band hosted an sold-out album launch at The Roxy in Edinburgh on 13 September 2010, a few weeks before the album was released.
+The band hosted a sold-out album launch at The Roxy in Edinburgh on 13 September 2010, a few weeks before the album was released.

 Largely a concept album based around a love story between two opposing characters - one who is tied to the land and is afraid of the ocean but falls in love with someone who is forever at sea - Heart of the Land, Soul of the Sea received many plaudits on its release, and topped many bloggers end of year polls, ending up in the top ten best selling albums of 2010 in Scotland's biggest independent record store Avalanche Records.

 To promote the album, on 6 December 2010, 17 Seconds Records released their second single "Natures Glorious Rage", and the band embarked on a six-date tour of the UK with Sheffield band Book Club (formerly Milburn), finishing at The Garage in London.